 - Tequila Blanco and its earthy identity go great with vegetables and other foods with a herbal character.

 The best way to pair food and drink is to offer them in your menu as aperitif and digestif pairings.
 These can unlock revenue opportunities and gives you a chance to showcase your food and drink pairing talent.

-A great aperitif pairing is a crabmeat salad made with avocado, green beans, cherry tomatoes and lime paired with a quality Gin and Tonic.
+A great aperitif pairing is a crabmeat salad made with avocado, green beans, cherry tomatoes, and lime paired with a quality Gin and Tonic.
 The salad here pairs well with the floral notes of the gin.

 A fantastic digestif option is fermented and pickled vegetables paired with a Negroni.
-The acidity of the pickled vegetables adds more complexity to the Negroni, and the herbal flavours also complement each other well.
+The acidity of the pickled vegetables adds more complexity to the Negroni, and the herbal flavors also complement each other well.